-Weighing up to 2200 kg (4800 lb.), Indian rhinos graze in flood plain areas in Northern India and Nepal.
-Interestingly, they have lips that are specially adapted to grasp the grass they eat (also known as prehensile lips).
+Grazing in flood plain areas, greater one-horned rhinos have prehensile lips that are specially adapted to grasp the grass they eat.
 They occasionally eat leaves, fruit, and crops as well.

-To combat the heat, Indian rhinos eat during the cooler parts of the day and immerse themselves in nearby rivers and mud holes during the hottest parts of the day.
-They are considered to be good swimmers and sometimes eat the aquatic plants they encounter.
+To combat the heat, the rhinos eat during the cooler parts of the day and immerse themselves in nearby rivers and mud holes during the hottest parts of the day.
+Although they weigh up to 2200 kg (4800 lb.), greater one-horned rhinoceroses are considered to be good swimmers.
+Sometimes, they eat the aquatic plants they encounter.

 Rhinoceroses have poor eye sight.
 However, they make up for it with their exceptional hearing and sense of smell.
 In fact, they use their enhanced sense of smell to seek out other rhinos during the mating season.

-Generally solitary creatures, except for mothers and offspring who stay together, Indian rhinos live in loosely-defined territories.
+Generally solitary creatures, except for mothers and offspring who stay together, greater one-horned rhinos live in loosely-defined territories.
 These territories are marked with urine, feces, and glandular secretions.
-That said, Indian rhinos may meet up at watering holes without fighting.
+That said, the rhinos may meet up at watering holes without fighting.

-Indian rhinoceroses are currently listed as vulnerable on IUCN’s Red List, but fortunately, their numbers have risen due to conservation efforts.
-India and Nepal have strengthened their opposition to poaching and have created parks and reserves to protect the rhinos.
-Traditionally, rhinoceroses have been killed for their horns, which are believed to have medicinal value in many Asian cultures.
+Greater one-horned rhinoceroses are currently listed as vulnerable on IUCN’s Red List with as few as 2700 left in the wild.
+India and Nepal have strengthened their opposition to poaching and have created protected parks and reserves which has helped bolster the population.
+Traditionally, rhinoceroses have been killed for their horns because some Asian cultures believe the horns have medicinal value.
+But in fact, there is no evidence to suggest that rhino horns, which are largely made of keratin (like our hair and fingernails), have any medicinal value at all.

 What You Can Do to Help

-To help in the conservation of the Indian rhinoceros, you can donate to the International Rhino Foundation.
+To help in the conservation of the greater one-horned rhinoceros, you can donate to the International Rhino Foundation.

 - San Diego Zoo’s Rhinoceros Page